chibisi/saucer/README.md

 * List (List)
 * Dataframe (DataFrame)

 These objects are written in D structs as supposed to classes, and so do not directly associate with the D garbage collector.
 Method dispatch relies heavily on D's compile time traits system.
-And D's strings mixins are heavily used to generate the functions that wrap those that are written, which are then compiled to dll and called by R through an auto generated R function.
+And D's strings mixins are heavily used to generate the functions that wrap those that are given by the user, which are then compiled to DLLs and called by R through an auto generated R function.

-Other objects such as Functions, Environments, and Pointers are already in development and will follow shortly.
+Other objects such as Functions, Environments, and External Pointers are already in development and will follow shortly.
 In addition tools that allow R code to be run from D are already available, in the `rinside` module.
 This functionality is still fairly raw but will be expandedd upon in due course.
 Methods in the types provided are marked with `@trusted` to allow them to be called with `@safe` attribute.

 ## Compiling D code

-The package provides two main functions to compile D code and immadiately include it in an R session:
+The package provides two main functions to compile D code and immediately include it in an R session:

 1. `dfunctions(...)` function to compile D code strings containing exported functions to be called in R
 2. `sauce(...)` function to compile D files containing exported function to be called in R

 ### D compilers

 There are [three D compilers](https://dlang.org/download.html), two of which are supported in this package, namely the LDC (LLVM) compiler (the `ldmd2` interface is supported), and the DMD (Digital Mars D compiler `dmd`), either of which can be selected in the supplied R functions mentioned above.
-You will notice that the LDC LLVM compiler will take much longer to compile than the DMD reference compiler.
+You may notice that the LDC LLVM compiler takes much longer to compile code than the DMD reference compiler.

 ## Prerequisites